 A well-diversified portfolio means you generally aren’t concerned about what the market does or what news is hyped on any particular day.
 If small market fluctuations are keeping you up at night, it could be a sign that you have too much money invested in one particular asset class.

-5. You don’t listen to just one source for news, advice or ideas.
+4. You don’t listen to only one source for news, advice or ideas.

 Risk and bias go hand in hand.
 Don’t settle for only conventional wisdom.
 Learn about other investment approaches, strategies and ideas, then find a balance that aligns with your financial goals and circumstances.